Brahmin Priests at A Temple

 Brahmins are expected to be endogamus as per the religious laws set out for them.

-NOTE: You can get detailed and extensive information about Dalits, Caste System And Untouchability in our our Award Winning eBook 'Truth About Dalits'.
+NOTE: You can get very detailed and extensive information about Brahmins and their role in the caste system in the eBook 'Truth About Dalits'.